alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Vicky-Hellon/weekly-meetings.md

 ### Check-in ritual
 Excited to have AS on board, had a good catchup with her on Friday!
 Looking forward to AI UK to break up the week a bit :)
+- MS: Thank you for meeting AS, and all the notes for AI-UK!!

 ### Project specific Reflection

-Getting there with the seminar series.
-Hoping the f2f meeting this week will be productive!
+- Getting there with the seminar series.
+- Hoping the f2f meeting this week will be productive!
+  - MS: All the best with the in person!

 ### Notes to discuss during 1:1

 #### Who did you help this week?
-* Helped HM and MOG to finalise the agenda for the f2f meeting
+- Helped HM and MOG to finalise the agenda for the f2f meeting
-* Helped SM get onboarded to the project for when she starts in May
+- Helped SM get onboarded to the project for when she starts in May
-* Gave my lunch and learn which I hope helped people!
+- Gave my lunch and learn which I hope helped people
+  - MS: great work!

 #### Who helped you this week?
-* YZ and CH with seminar series
+- YZ and CH with seminar series

 #### What did you achieve?
-* Gave lunch and learn talk
+- Gave lunch and learn talk
-* Invited speakers for seminar series
+- Invited speakers for seminar series
+  - MS: Well done! on both accounts.
+I would love to give a shout out for your Lunch and Learn - please share a Zenodo link (DOI)! :tada:

 #### What did you struggle with?
-* Future of PM in the partnership!
+- Future of PM in the partnership!
+  - MS: I would like to sit down to have a chat about where we can support you and your work going forward.

 #### What would you like to work on next week?
-* Get the comms out for the seminar series and set that all up
+- Get the comms out for the seminar series and set that all up
-* Try and put some docs on GitHub!
+- Try and put some docs on GitHub!
+  - MS: 💪

 #### Where do you need help?
-* Spreading the word about the seminar series!
+- Spreading the word about the seminar series!
-* Thinking about funded project onboarding- need to get on this, have neglected for a while.
+- Thinking about funded project onboarding - need to get on this, have neglected for a while.
+  - Happy to look over in April and review/edit as needed.
+Let's find a common availability.

 #### Any other topics
-N/A
+- Funded project onboarding process: Handbook (HM prepared)
+  - MS: This is massive work.

 ## Date 11 March 2022